boothe0/CS386GodotProject/reports/report10.md

 Appreciations: We all were able to get together at least once to finish another deliverable together.

-Successes:
+Successes: We determined as a group how we were going to proceed with the next stage of developing the game.

-Failures:
+Failures: We had two meetings planned but were only able to go through with one.

-Barriers:
+Barriers: N/A

-What we should try next time:
+What we should try next time: Potentially getting the deliverable done earlier so we can get feedback earlier and have more time to change things